 Choosing the right life insurance policy for your needs means finding the one that offers the right benefits at the lowest premiums.
-For seniors, especially those with health issues, getting the right policy can be problematic.
-However, there is one type of life insurance policy that offers substantial benefits for a reasonable cost, even for seniors who suffer from severe health conditions.
+Getting the right policy can be problematic for seniors, especially those with health issues.
+However, one type of life insurance policy offers substantial benefits for a reasonable cost, even for seniors who suffer from severe health conditions.

 What is Graded Benefit Life Insurance?

-This is one type of life insurance that does not require a medical examination or ask health questions.
-Virtually everyone may qualify for this kind of insurance which provides coverage from $10,000 to $50,000 and up to $100,000 depending on the insurance company that provides the policy.
+This type of life insurance does not require a medical examination or asking health questions.
+Virtually everyone may qualify for this kind of insurance which provides coverage from $10,000 to $50,000 and up to $100,000, depending on the insurance company that provides the policy.

 However, as indicated in the title, the full benefits do not come into effect until a pre-set period has been completed.
 In most cases, this is 24 months from the time the life insurance policy goes into effect until the benefits can be paid in full.
-Until then, only the amount that has been collected by the premiums along with building interest can be provided to the beneficiary.
+Only the amount collected by the premiums and building interest can be provided to the beneficiary.

 Three Reasons to Choose Graded Benefit

-Despite the limitations, there are at least three good reasons to choose this type of insurance policy, especially for seniors who may have limited choices.
+Despite the limitations, there are at least three good reasons to choose this insurance policy, especially for seniors with limited choices.

 Affordable Rates: In many cases, life insurance is not so much denied as it becomes unaffordable because of pre-existing health conditions.
-Since this form of life insurance uses a graded benefit, that means it protects the insurance company from an unexpected death early in the life of the policy.
+Since this form of life insurance uses a graded benefit, it protects the insurance company from an unexpected death early in the policy’s life.
 In return, this means that the policy itself becomes more affordable.
-For seniors who otherwise would pay an enormous sum for life insurance that includes a medical exam or health questions, you may want to consider this policy instead.
+For seniors who otherwise would pay an enormous sum for life insurance that includes a medical exam or health questions, you may consider this policy instead.

-Flexibility: One issue that graded benefit manages to overcome is the reliance on funeral or burial insurance that seniors often turn when denied traditional life insurance.
-While funeral insurance is usually limited to the cost of the burial, graded benefit can offer more to cover debt, expenses, and even leave behind a legacy which can be used to help a student through college or make a down payment on a home.
+Flexibility: One issue that graded benefit manages to overcome is the reliance on funeral or burial insurance that seniors often turn to when denied traditional life insurance.
+While funeral insurance is usually limited to the cost of the burial, the graded benefit can offer more to cover the debt, and expenses and even leave behind a legacy that can be used to help a student through college or make a down payment on a home.

-Life insurance that is graded benefit may be the perfect way for seniors who have notable health issues to afford a policy.
-It is easy to qualify and quick to purchase thanks to no medical exams or lengthy health questions.
+Life insurance that is a graded benefit may be the perfect way for seniors with notable health issues to afford a policy.
+It is easy to qualify for and quick to purchase, thanks to no medical exams or lengthy health questions.
 If you have had difficulty qualifying for standard life insurance policies, you will want to check out the graded benefit one.